 This project began in 2015 when a fellow solar designer from Australia suggested that Nelson's earlier work on solar powered vessels and high efficiency hulls might be adapted to cleaning ocean waste.
 Reports from the UN highlighted the problem that eluded a solution - and that triggered design brainstorming at Bluebird Marine Systems Ltd, a company that worked on this project on a not for profit basis until 2017.
 Nelson is a consultant to the SeaVax project, coming up with a workable concept, to include a large beach launching and recovery vehicle named AmphiMax as a contingency plan against high boat yard costs.

-Chris Close became involved at a very early stage and became the project director, freeing up time for the concept to mature.
-Eventually, a launch and recovery system was developed from trailer to powered trailer and thence to a full amphibious portable dock, or virtual shipyard.
+Chris Close became involved at a very early stage and became the project director, freeing up time for the concept to mature and not shy in rolling up his sleeves in his spare time.
+Eventually, a launch and recovery system was developed from trailer, to a powered trailer, and thence to a full amphibious portable dock, or virtual shipyard.
+This concept has taken a back seat, but remains an option.

-The real struggle in not the idea, it is securing funding to make it happen.
+As most entrepreneurs soon discover, the real struggle in not having the idea, it is securing funding to make it happen, after you have exhausted your own piggy bank.
 Crowd funding is brilliant to push development, but for a project this size, there needs to be the political will.
 At present the G20, UN and EU are not interested in cleaning the oceans directly, all confirmed in writing by these organizations.
+There is though signs of hope as research grants are coming online that may provide some impetus.
 Lobbying continues.

 i3 - Once you have driven one of these little beauties you'll not want to get back into a petrol or diesel car.
 The performance is staggering for a town car, with 170 horsepower on tap.
 The sooner these cars are on the roads at more affordable prices the better.
 You soon get used to plugging in once every three or four days, and there is a generator onboard should you forget, increasing the range by another 100 miles, or until the next petrol station.
 We need more charging points, or battery exchange to make the transition to all electric motoring.